I think we agree that your name and contact information are the most important pieces of resume content you have.

 Money can become the focus for some employers, and so you want to watch for that as a red flag.
 Whenever that happens, I would contend that the business will never reach it’s potential because the patient has to come first.
 Consider finding a practice more aligned with your professional values.

-Results and solutions you get as a hygienist are highly-influential resume content.
+Results and solutions you get are highly-influential resume content.
 Most offices have goals.
 Did you reach your personal goals (or even team goals)?
 Was it your idea to save a few thousand dollars on supply management?
 Did you introduce a recall program that improved retention rates?
 This is all great content to share.

 Some results and solutions are more patient specific, but just as powerful so tell those stories, also.
 A couple of common examples might be the detection of cancerous growth or perhaps helping a patient with tobacco cessation.

 Don’t feel bad if you have yet to launch into the tracking of your EARS, but start soon.
 EARS resume content is a lot of what employers are looking for and you probably have a lot of it.
-Certainly enough to land a great dental hygiene job.
+Certainly enough to land a great job.